 Courtroom technology has changed a lot in recent years, and it’s possible to receive the information you need almost instantaneously.

-For years, the standard process for court reporters was to transcribe the events taking place within the courtroom with stenographers and reporting equipment.
-Today, we have a range of real-time technologies that allows us to improve the court reporter’s transcription and provide better, faster access to the reports they generate.
+For years, the standard process for court reporters was to transcribe the events taking place in the courtroom with stenographers and reporting equipment.
+Today, we have a range of real-time technologies that allow us to improve the court reporter’s transcription and provide better, faster access to the reports they generate.

 Previously, when a court reporter completed a report, it would need to be transcribed before the court or attorneys could access it.
 This process could take some time, and it wasn’t always finished when the parties involved really needed the information it contained.